A couple of years ago, when my son was 11, he stood for an hour on a San Francisco street, as hundreds of people rushed past after work.

 Where can you add this optimism in your life?
 Who needs it most?
 How can you give it this immediate spark?

-If an 11-year-old can change the world on a street corner, maybe you could change a little corner of your world, too.
+If an 11-year-old can change the world on a distracted and crowded street, maybe you could change a little corner of your world, too.

 Your tiniest actions can have a ripple effect.
 That ripple can grow to make a difference in your office, your family, and your world.
 Even the biggest movements start with one person.

-You don’t have to stand on a busy street, holding a handmade sign like Azalea did.
-But... maybe you could.
+You don’t have to stand on a busy street, holding a handmade sign like Asher did.
+But… maybe you could.

 Optimism doesn’t have to be fancy.
 It just has to be authentic.

-Give one person the experience of feeling awesome, just the way they are.
-But here’s the important part — you can’t leave off the second half of the message:
+Give one person the experience of feeling awesome.
+But here’s the really important part — you can’t leave off the second half of the message:

 You are awesome… just the way you are.